January 1991. It was around 4 o’clock in the afternoon on day seven of a Vipassana retreat when something happened that would alter my life forever:

 Contraction melts and I begin to rejoice and become a part of what is happening.
-There seems to be a definite presence residing over the entire scene.
+There seems to be a definite presence residing over the entire scene, one that is distinct and independent, while weaving everything together.
+It feels like another BEING is in the space.
 I reach out to touch, it seems so tangible, almost visible.
 What is it?
 Like a thin, all-pervading mist or web or glue it is between, over, around and through everyone and everything.
 I feel it more than see it.
-Stepping in I experience an immediate shift in my entire being: a level of relaxation, of ‘breathing out’ matched with an equivalent measure of heightened awareness and aliveness.
+Stepping in I experience an immediate shift in my entire self: a level of relaxation, of ‘breathing out’ matched with an equivalent measure of heightened awareness and aliveness.
 My spine straightens, and I feel a sense of transparency, as if stepping into a new level of integrity and presence.
 Positive tension, vulnerable willingness.
-Looking around, greeting others as they pass by, I get the impression that this web, this ‘other’ that is between, around and through us all, is held by this simple shift in myself and everyone.
+Looking around, greeting others as they pass by, I get the impression that this web, this ‘other’, this BEING that is between, around and through us all, is held by this simple shift in myself and everyone.
 Could it really be this simple?
 My feet touch the earth, it is all quite natural and normal.
 Nothing weird or esoteric about this.
 Yet at the same time my entire sense of everything is completely different.
 Lifted, connected, in wonder and awe, gratitude, responsibility, embraced – are just a few words to attempt a description.

 I sit down and lean against a tree.
 It is clear to me that if I try to surround and hold this with thoughts and mental understanding alone I will miss the mark.
 Rather I perceive a clear call to look further, deeper and fuller at what is, and thus allow the “seen” and “experienced” to penetrate and transform my understanding.
 And so I continue to look…